If you've been a Victim of Fire or Water Damage

 A second common type of bad faith is for your insurance carrier to mysteriously declare you fit to work and using that declaration to cut off disability benefits.
 This is often done despite your insurer having no evidence you’re physically able to return to your job.
 This is done on the theory that for every customer that doesn’t object the insurer will come out ahead on the balance sheet.

-A third frequent tactic for avoiding valid claims is known as “post-claim underwriting.”
+A third frequent tactic for avoiding valid health insurance claims is known as “post-claim underwriting.”
 This type of tactic involves your insurer hardly investigating your application for insurance when you apply.
 Only when you request benefits does the insurer decide to look deeply into your application thoroughly.
 The trick the insurance companies use is to find something in your application that could have prevented you from being insured in the first place, using that to void the policy without paying you any benefits, and pocketing all your premiums.